AdobeDocs/experience-manager-forms-cloud-service.en/help/publishing-unpublishing-forms.md

 When you select a form and publish it, its related assets and resources are also published.
 However, dependent assets are not published.
 In this context, related assets and resources are assets that a published asset uses or refers to.
 Dependent assets are assets that refer to a published asset.

 Your Adaptive Forms may utilize some configutaions, settings, and customizations that are not automatically published.
-It is recommended that you publish or activate these resources before you publish an adaptive form.
+It is recommended that you publish or activate these resources before you publish an Adaptive Form.

 * Editable Adaptive Form Templates
 * Cloud Service configurations for Adobe Sign, Typekit, reCAPTCHA, and Form Data Models